-Requests for course substitution must be approved by the academic advisor and the Chief Academic Officer and Registrar.
-If a course substitution is granted, the completed Course Substitution Request Form must be submitted to the Registrar's Office.
+Requests for course substitution must be approved by the academic advisor and the Chief Academic Officer.
+If a course substitution is approved, the completed Course Substitution Form must be submitted to the Registrar's Office.
+The Registrar's Office completes a final verification of the substitution and input's the information into the system.